 Alrighty, we hope this covers the basics of what No-Code/Low-Code is, why it's not replacing custom software development, what pitfalls to look out for, and how you can benefit from it.
-If you have any questions, let us know by dropping me (David, CEO of TRIGO) an email at email@example.com — I look forward to hearing from you.
+If you have any questions, let us know by dropping me (Christian, CEO of TRIGO) an email at firstname.lastname@example.org — I look forward to hearing from you.

 Read this insight to dig deeper into Apache Kafka topics and partitions, what they really are and how you can go about implementing them.

 Data is one of the most important topics people are talking about in business right now — but why is it important?
 And why is it not just about gathering any type of data?
 Find out here.

 Kafka primarily acts as a message broker.
 Get an introduction, find out its use cases, and why we're sure it's a technology that's here to stay.